Yiming-Meng/Zubov-Koopman-Operator-Learning/README.md

 For the others, excecute 'exe.sh' to obtain the prediction $U_{ZK}$ of the solution to the Zubov's Dual Equation.
 One can optionally execute 'U_smoothing.py' to utilize a neural network for modifications.

 The 'exe.sh' consecutively excecute 'SolveODE.py', 'ZK_Learning.py', and 'U_prediction.py'.
+One can either use the bash script or manually excecute 'SolveODE.py', 'ZK_Learning.py', and 'U_prediction.py'.
-The ZK-operator learning utilizes the
-well-known extended dynamic mode decomposition (EDMD) approach, whereas U_prediction is by iterating the learned ZK operator on the chozen dictionary functions.
+The ZK-operator learning utilizes the well-known extended dynamic mode decomposition (EDMD) approach, whereas U_prediction is by iterating the learned ZK operator on the chozen dictionary functions.